Bboy010/alx-interview/0x03-log_parsing/README.md

     .format: <status code>: <number>
     .status codes should be printed in ascending order

-`Warning: In this sample, you will have random value - it’s normal to not have the same output as this one.`
+🚨Warning: In this sample, you will have random value - it’s normal to not have the same output as this one.🚨
 ---
 #Output must look like
+---
 > File size: 5213
 200: 2
 401: 1